 Weather Ready Instrument and Data Publications

-This special call for Weather Ready Research supported the publication of social science and multidisciplinary data, data collection instruments, and research protocols for natural hazards and disaster research via the NHERI DesignSafe Cyberinfrastructure and through the CONVERGE facility.
+The Weather Ready Research Award Program supports the publication of social science and multidisciplinary data, data collection instruments, and research protocols for natural hazards and disaster research via the NHERI DesignSafe Cyberinfrastructure and through the CONVERGE facility.
 Citations as well as project summaries are included for each funded project below.
-You can click on the hyperlinks to review published data, instruments, and protocols from this special call, which was made possible with the support of the National Oceanic and Atmospheric Administration (NOAA) Weather Program Office and the National Science Foundation.
+You can click on the hyperlinks to review published data, instruments, and protocols, which was made possible with the support of the National Oceanic and Atmospheric Administration (NOAA) Weather Program Office and the National Science Foundation.

 Eric Best.
 (2021).
 “Three-Dimensional Property Flood Risk Visualization Using LIDAR Data.”
 DesignSafe-CI. https://doi.org/10.17603/ds2-hy8t-0w64.